rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 flatpak install org.gnome.meld
 ```

-Here is a screenshot of the extensions I have installed:
+Here is a screenshot of the flatpak applications I have installed:

  ![screenshot](img/FlatSeal-apps.png)